AlacrisIO/alacrity/docs/paper.md

 There is a small wrinkle, however.
 Alacrity uses an information-flow security type system to ensure that participants do not accidentally reveal secret information.
-All information that only one participant knows is assumed to be secret.
-In this case, Alice's knowledge of the terms of the bet is secret.
-However, we do not hold the commitment secret, because it is the result of a hashing algorithm which does not reveal the values of the inputs, so Alacrity considers it public information automatically.
+All information that only one participant knows is assumed to be secret until explicitly declassified.
+In this case, Alice's knowledge of the terms of the bet and her commitment are secret.
 Therefore, Alice needs to first declassify this information before performing the transfer.

 ```
     @A declassify! wagerAmount;
     @A declassify! escrowAmount;
+    @A declassify! commitA;
     @A publish! wagerAmount, escrowAmount, commitA
        w/ (wagerAmount + escrowAmount);
     return;